griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 **Be intentional**

-* Lots of employees choose to work in the same location.
+* Lots of teams choose to work in the same location.
 Provide a quality working environment and not Desk Farms

 * If one team member is remote, all the team is effectively remote in attitude